a13marquez/spotaroom/README.md

 I prefer Parcel for small projects because it not need configuration, also having limited time I don't want to spend a lot of it configuring Webpack.
-Another decision I took was not adding much unit test, I think there is few
+Another decision I took was not adding lots of unit test, I think there is few test I can do on the front end, and to be honest I wasn't really sure how to test the Nodejs part.
+I created a config for testint